Skip to main content

 5. After selecting the connector, click Apply Selected.
 The Connector is added to the Health Source.

-8. In Find a Dynatrace service, enter the name of the desired Dynatrace service.
+1. In Find a Dynatrace service, enter the name of the desired Dynatrace service.
+This Dynatrace service must be marked as a key request in order to appear in this dropdown menu.

-9. In Select Metric Packs to be monitored, you can select Infrastructure or Performance or both.
+2. In Select Metric Packs to be monitored, you can select Infrastructure, Performance, or both.

 You can add one or more Health Sources for each APM or logging provider.